icons8/free/README.md

 <details>
 <summary>Sketch compatibility</summary>

-* SkipConstraints: [bool](#bool) = `False` - This is for constraints compatibility with sketch.
-If file is imported from sketch format it should be false to handle constraints properly.
+* SkipConstraints: [bool](#bool) = `False` - Serves for constraints compatibility with Sketch.
+If the file is imported from the Sketch format, the parameter should be set to false to handle constraints properly.
 * GroupLayout: [IGroupLayout](#IGroupLayout) - Sketch Group Layout.
 We don't support it but keep it for compatibility
 </details>